5 Best Practices of Board Reporting

 - Delivers digital binders on all devices, tablets, and operating systems

 Many companies have made the transition to cloud service providers to create, store, and distribute their board books.
 Printed board books are burdened with inefficiency, expense, and weak security.
-Printing and shipping board books to directors around the country is costly.
-In addition, most directors appreciate the flexibility of accessing their board books anytime, anywhere, and from any device they choose.
+Shipping physical board books to directors around the country is costly.
+In addition, most directors want the flexibility of accessing their board books anytime, anywhere, and from any device they choose.

 If reducing expenses and increasing efficiency isn’t persuasive, consider corporate security.
-It happens more than you would think: printed board books are easily lost or left behind in hotel rooms and airplanes.
-A lost or stolen board book that contains sensitive material and insider information is an explosive situation that exposes a company to threats and legal liability.
+Printed board books are easily lost or left behind in hotel rooms and airplanes—and it happens more than you would think (or your legal team wants to admit).
+A lost or stolen board book that contains sensitive material and insider information is a high-risk situation that exposes the company to threats and legal liability, not to mention a lack of trust going forward.